Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Premium baking chocolate bars (Ghirardelli, Lindt, and Baker’s brand, to name a few) may be a bit of an indulgent ingredient, but they are worth it for this chocolate molten lava cake recipe.
 If you use chocolate chips or lower quality chocolate, you will not get that wonderful lava ooze.

-CHOCOLATE: Bakers chocolate is fine for this molten lava cakes recipe.
-Just make sure to chop it up really well before trying to melt.
-It will melt much easier for you.
-I love Ghirardelli because the bars are super thin and you can just break it all up while still in the package so that saves the clean up of the cutting board and it is super yummy.
+I love Ghirardelli because the bars are super thin, and you can just break it all up while still in the package, so that saves the cleanup of the cutting board, and it is super yummy.

-CHOCOLATE VARIATIONS: You can substitute bittersweet chocolate (60% cacao), dark chocolate or milk chocolate premium Baker’s bars for semisweet chocolate.
+CHOCOLATE VARIATIONS: You can substitute bittersweet chocolate (60% cacao), dark chocolate, or milk chocolate premium Baker’s bars for semisweet chocolate.

 How to Make This Chocolate Lava Cake Recipe